 The LTMAA allows variations to be made to the RLTS without consultation where the changes are not significant.
-To this end the LTMAA requires that the Committee adopts a significance policy.
-Where a variation is deemed to be significant, a special consultative procedure (in accordance with the Local Government Act 2002) must be undertaken.
-A draft significance policy is in Attachment 1 for consideration and approval by the Committee.
+To this end the LTMAA requires that the RTC adopts a significance policy.
+Where a variation is deemed to be significant, a special consultative proceeding (in accordance with the Local Government Act 2002) must be undertaken.